What Is Diabulimia

 Frequent Hospitalizations for Diabetic Complications

-Repeated episodes of diabetic ketoacidosis (DKA) or uncontrolled blood sugar levels.
+Diabulimia often results in repeated episodes of diabetic ketoacidosis (DKA) or uncontrolled blood sugar levels.
+These medical emergencies may require frequent hospital stays and pose life-threatening risks if untreated.

 Rapid or Unexplained Weight Changes